notepad-plus-plus/npp-usermanual/content/docs/views.md

 The View menu controls the look of the Notepad++, including how Notepad++ and the Windows operating system interact, what features and panels are active inside Notepad++, and whether there are one or two Views (visible files) active at the same time.

 Many of the entries in the View menu act as settings or toggles, to enable or disable showing some feature.
-Some of these are remembered every time you run Notepad++, and others are just active for the single session and not remembered -- those that are remembered will be marked as **_[Remembered]_**.
+Some of these are remembered every time you run Notepad++, and others are just active for the single session and not remembered -- those that are remembered will be marked as [↗](#remembered-settings "Remembered Setting").

 ## Application Views